 What Is A Corvette Ship?

+Corvette is a small and fast naval ship and ranked below a frigate in size.
 The most notable characteristic of a Corvette warship is the size.
-It is smaller than a traditional frigate and happens to be an integral part of naval forces across the globe and has been so for many years at a stretch.
+These are the smallest ships that can be rated as a warship.
+Corvettes happen to be an integral part of naval forces across the globe and have been so for many years at a stretch.

 What are Corvette ships used for?